 - Modules (with some exceptions) are open to sit in recreational kayaks and sea kayaks (including skin-on-frame, Trak, and Oru kayaks) with a minimum of front and rear bulkheads or approved flotation and SOT kayaks.

 - For pool sessions, wetsuits or rash guards are recommended.
 (Drysuits are not recommended for pool use as they can be damaged by chlorine.)

 - All modules require a signed waiver prior to participation.

 - Minors 14+ may participate in select modules with a parent or legal guardian.
 (Exceptions can be made for younger students and for older students without a guardian present for some modules.)

 - Refunds are provided in full if the student cancels prior to 72 hours before module start time, or I cancel the module.
 Student cancellations within 72 hours of module start time are refunded at 75% unless the module is rescheduled.

-- If you show any signs or symptoms please cancel immediately.
+- If you show any signs or symptoms (regardless of the nature of the illness) please cancel immediately.